Boxmatian dog — Boxer and Dalmatian mix

 About the Boxmatian

-The Boxmatian is a very large mixed breed dogs known for its balanced nature and highly intelligent mind.
-Better suited to homes with space, the Boxmatian is best matched with experienced owners.
+The Boxmatian is a cross between the Boxer and Dalmatian.
+The Boxmatian is a large mixed breed dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, better suited to homes with outdoor space, the Boxmatian is best matched with experienced owners.
 Typically standing 19 to 25 inches and weighing 50 to 90 pounds, this breed has a life expectancy of 10 to 13 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Boxmatian brings a distinct combination of traits that sets it apart.
 The Boxmatian is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Boxmatian loves being close to its people and forms strong bonds with every member of the household.